Experience the Magic of Chinese New Year in Beijing: A Guide to Celebrating the 2024 Year of the Dragon

 - Old Summer Palace Temple Fair (Haidian District)

 - Hongluo Temple Fair (Huairou District).

-Please Note: the dates and times are “guestimations” based on last year’s events and the date of New Year’s Day, we’ll let you know for sure once the information is released.
+Please Note: prices and times are “guestimations” based on last year’s events, we’ll let you know for sure once the information is released.

 The essential guide to Chinese New Year vocab, with all the words and phrases you need to talk about Chinese New Year in Mandarin.